Content last modified May 2023

-We believe that health information is a universal right and that every person is entitled to accurate, accessible and usable medical information And we believe that we have a responsibility to protect, preserve and share the best current medical information to enable more informed decisions, enhance relationships between patients and professionals, and improve health care outcomes around the world.
+We believe that health information is a universal right and that every person is entitled to accurate, accessible and usable medical information.
+And we believe that we have a responsibility to protect, preserve and share the best current medical information to enable more informed decisions, enhance relationships between patients and professionals, and improve health care outcomes around the world.

-As a sign of its deepened commitment to worldwide medical information access and improving global health, Merck is making the Merck Manuals available for free in digital form in multiple languages to professionals and patients around the world.
+As a sign of its deepened commitment to worldwide medical information access and improving global health, we are making the Manuals available for free in digital form to professionals and patients.

-The Merck Manuals have maintained a strong outreach to developing countries for decades.
-Through partnerships with organizations such as Books for Africa, the Merck Manuals team has donated more than 200,000 copies of the Merck Manual professional and home editions to nongovernmental organizations (NGOs) for distribution to physicians, nurses and community health workers throughout developing countries.
+We have maintained a strong outreach to developing countries for decades.
+Through partnerships with organizations such as Books for Africa, we have donated more than 200,000 copies of the Manuals professional and home editions to nongovernmental organizations (NGOs) for distribution to physicians, nurses and community health workers throughout developing countries.